Skinny Dip (novel): Plot summary

-Joey is equally baffled, and begs Mick not to report that she is still alive.
-Since she has no idea yet why he tried to kill her, she doubts that she can convince the police that it was not a drunken accident or attempted suicide.
-Instead, she wants to find out herself why he did it, and drive her husband to insanity by building on his vanity and paranoia.
-Mick agrees with the plan.
+Joey is equally baffled and begs Mick not to report that she is still alive.
+Since she has no idea yet why Chaz tried to kill her, she doubts that she can convince the police that it was anything besides attempted murder.
+Instead, she decides to drive her husband to confess by exploiting his vanity and paranoia; Mick agrees with the plan.
 Joey starts by entering their house while Chaz is at work and leaving traces of herself – negligees and a photo of the couple with her face cut out.
-Chaz is unsettled enough by these clues that he experiences erectile dysfunction for the first time in his life, which leaves him greatly flustered.
+Chaz is unsettled enough by these clues that he experiences erectile dysfunction, leaving him greatly flustered.
 Joey happens to be hiding under the bed when Chaz returns unexpectedly with one of his girlfriends and fails to have sex with her.

-Red, worried by Chaz's reports of a home intruder, orders one of his employees, an illiterate, heavy-set man called Earl Edward O'Toole, to act as Chaz's bodyguard.
-As Chaz's mental state deteriorates, his job description changes to "babysitter," to prevent Chaz from exposing Red.
-"Tool", as O'Toole is called by everybody, collects highway fatality markers, and has been addicted to fentanyl ever since he was hit by a rifle bullet that remains embedded just underneath his tailbone.
-Tool visits nursing homes, pretending to be an employee, and steals fentanyl skin patches off elderly patients' bodies.
-During one of these expeditions, Tool meets Maureen, a dying woman he befriends.
+Worried by Chaz's reports of a home intruder, Red orders one of his employees, an illiterate, heavy-set man called Earl Edward "Tool" O'Toole, to act as Chaz's bodyguard.
+As Chaz's mental state deteriorates, his job description changes to "babysitter" to prevent Chaz from exposing Red.
+Tool, a fentanyl addict, visits nursing homes and steals fentanyl skin patches off elderly patients' bodies.
+During one of these expeditions he meets Maureen, a dying woman he befriends.

-Joey and Mick soon develop a sexual relationship and continue to plan more intricate and sophisticated acts of revenge.
+Joey and Mick soon develop a sexual relationship and plan more sophisticated acts of revenge.
 Mick has the idea of pretending to blackmail Chaz by inventing a witness to Joey's murder.
-Chaz is unnerved when a mysterious phone caller seems to know every detail of the night Joey fell overboard, concluding that only Karl could know so much about it.
+Chaz is unnerved when a mysterious phone caller seems to know every detail of Joey's "death," concluding that only Karl could know so much about it.
 He confronts Karl with his accusation, leading the baffled detective to become even more suspicious of Chaz.
 Mick also recruits his brother-in-law, a corrupt lawyer, to draft a fake will leaving Joey's entire fortune to Chaz.
-Delivering this to Chaz and to the police has the double effect of playing on Chaz's greed, and energizing the stagnating investigation.
+Delivering this to Chaz and to the police has the double effect of playing on Chaz's greed while energizing the stagnating investigation.